whyismynamerudy/UnsearchableTO/README.md

 ## 🛠️ How It Works

-1. **Data Collection**: We scraped all of Google Street View images for Toronto.
+1. **Data Collection**: Scraped all of Google Street View images for Toronto.
-2. **AI-Powered Captioning**: Leveraged Gemini Flash to generate captions for each image.
+2. **AI-Powered Captioning**: Leveraged Gemini Flash to generate detailed captions for each image.
 3. **Embedding & Search**: Utilized Cohere's powerful embedding technology to make everything searchable.

 <br>